What Organisational Structure Is

 Information flow

-Organisational structure also determines how information flows from level to level within the company.
+Organisational structure also determines how information flows from level to level within the organisation.

 Structure shapes communication.
 In a tightly hierarchical structure, information moves up and down through formal channels: teacher to coordinator to deputy to principal.
 In a flatter structure, information moves more directly: teachers may speak directly with the principal.